|L'Ecurie||Self Catering||Flexible||1 (Studio)||2||1||Travelcot and linen available on request|

 Accessible for wheelchair users

-We are very flexible about arrival day and length of stay although the minimum stay is 4 nights.
+We are very flexible about arrival day and length of stay although the minimum stay is 2 nights in April, May, June and September and 4 nights in July and August.

 Please check out our other gites: